Executive Summary¶

 - Review the Record vs. Reality comparison to see specific contradictions.

-- Explore the Visual Timeline to see the sequence of events.
+- Explore the Case Arc Timeline to see the sequence of events.

 - Browse the Document Index to read the primary source evidence yourself.